Practice Experience in Multi-Level and/or Complex Care

 The course learning outcomes may be assessed by the following tasks:

-1. A skills checklist, completed by instructors when observing skills practised by the student for the first time in the clinical setting, will be useful for verifying the proficiency and safety of students to perform these skills without direct supervision (Learning Outcome #7).
-Refer to Section 5: Sample Evaluation Tools.
+1. A skills checklist, completed by instructors when observing skills practised by the student in the clinical setting, will be useful for verifying the proficiency and safety of students to perform these skills without direct supervision (Learning Outcome 7).
+Refer to the HCA Care Activities Summary Checklist in Section 5: Sample Course Assessment Tools.

-2. A mid-term evaluation, completed by the instructor and the student, will be helpful to evaluate a student’s progress towards meeting the program learning outcomes, as well as identifying areas for improvement prior to the final evaluation (Learning Outcomes #1 to #9).
+2. A mid-term assessment that is completed by the instructor and the student will be helpful to assess a student’s progress towards meeting the program learning outcomes.
+It will also identify areas for improvement prior to the final assessment (Learning Outcomes 1 to 9).

-3. A final evaluation assessing whether students have met (or not met) the program learning outcomes will assist the instructor to determine whether or not students have the required skills to progress to the next practice education experience (Learning Outcomes #1 to #9).
-Refer to Section 5: Sample Evaluation Tools.
+3. A final assessment to determine whether students have met the program learning outcomes will assist the instructor to determine whether or not students have the required skills to progress to the next practice education experience (Learning Outcomes 1 to 9).
+Refer to the Health Care Assistant Program Learning Outcomes Verification in Section 5: Sample Course Assessment Tools.

-4. A reflective journal will help students to process information from their clinical experience and relate it to the program learning outcomes.
+4. A self-reflection journal will help students to process information from their clinical experience and relate it to the program learning outcomes.
 Students should complete entries on a regular schedule throughout the placement.
-Thought-provoking questions can be provided to help students (e.g., asking students to reflect on professionalism – their own and what they have observed in others, their “aha” moments, etc.).
+Thought-provoking questions can be provided to help students (e.g., asking students to reflect on professionalism, both their own and what they have observed in others – their “aha” moments).

-5. For a self-evaluation tool, ask students to consider the learning outcomes for the practice education placement and whether they have met (or not met) them or are still progressing to meet them.
+5. For a self-assessment tool, ask students to consider the learning outcomes for the practice education placement and whether they have met them or are still progressing to meet them.
 Have them record situations to illustrate how they met each outcome and put forward ideas on how they could meet any that have not yet been met.
-The self-evaluation tool can be reviewed and discussed with students at the mid-term and final evaluation as a method of ensuring all learning outcomes have been or will be demonstrated by the end of the practice education placement period (Learning Outcomes #1 to #9).
+The self-assessment tool can be reviewed and discussed with students at the mid-term and final assessment as a method of ensuring all learning outcomes have been or will be demonstrated by the end of the practice education placement period (Learning Outcomes 1 to 9).

-6. A professional behaviour development rubric can be completed by the course instructor to assess the student’s ability to behave in a manner that supports their success in the workplace (Learning Outcomes #1, #2, #5, #6, #8, and #9).
-Refer to Section 5: Sample Evaluation Tools.
+6. A professional behaviour development rubric can be completed by the course instructor to assess the student’s ability to behave in a manner that supports their success in the workplace (Learning Outcomes 1, 2, 5, 6, 8, and 9).
+Refer to the Professional Behaviour Development Rubric in Section 5: Sample Course Assessment Tools.

 Resources for Practice Experience